SERVIR-WA/GALUP/training/1_lu/modules/module4 copy.md

 each layer’s ranking from the total number of layers and add 1 to produce the inverse rank value.
-Finally, divide each of the layer’s inverse rank value by the sum of the inverse rankings for all layers to produce the weight value for each layer.
+Finally, divide each of the layer’s inverse rank value by the sum of the inverse rankings for all layers to produce the weight value for each layer.<br>
 <img src="../../../img/eqn/Rank_sum.svg" alt= "AttrTbl" width="500">

 > n = categories<br>